- Oops!Something went wrong.Please try again later.

-According to court documents obtained by The Blast, Merriman is in the middle of his bankruptcy case, which he originally filed in November 2018.
+According to court documents obtained by The Blast, Merriman is denying allegations he played a role in the death of Kimberly Fattorini.

 Last month, the family of Playboy employee, Kimberly Fattorini, sued Merriman over her death by an overdose.

-Fattorini's parents, Deann and Ferdinand, filed a wrongful death lawsuit against Merriman, a nightclub, and others, alleging the girl was drugged and possibly assaulted before her death.
+Fattorini's parents, Deann and Ferdinand, filed the wrongful death lawsuit against Merriman, a nightclub, and others, alleging the girl was drugged and possibly assaulted before her death.

 According to the lawsuit, on the night of July 20, 2017, Fattorini was invited out to a nightclub by a promoter who was hosting an event that evening.
 Fattorini met up with friends and attended the event, where they drank alcohol and danced to music.